FazOuard/CS-girlies-make-learning-fun/readme.md

 - **Map Zones:** The world is built from “blocks”—each is a color.
 Example: Stepping up to a yellow tile might deliver a boost of inspiration.
 Pink/blue, etc. can do anything.
   **Red zones?** Invisible walls, no trespassing!
 - **Interaction:** Hit 'E' by different spots to trigger advice, jokes, or, uh, sisterly scolding.
-- **Camera:** Always follows your character, keeping the action centered—nostalgia pixel-style!
+- **Camera:** Always follows your character, keeping the action centered, nostalgia pixel-style!

 Same goes for the rest of the frontend pages: The character's house, the library and the forest.